Sharon N. DeWitte

 Sharon Nell DeWitte is an American bioarchaeologist.
-She is a professor in the Department of Anthropology at the University of South Carolina and a Fellow of the American Association for the Advancement of Science.
+She is a professor in the Department of Anthropology at the University of Colorado Boulder and a Fellow of the American Association for the Advancement of Science.
 Her research interests include the Black Death.

 Early life and education

 DeWitte was born in New Hampshire and raised in New Mexico and California.
 As a youth, she had surgery to insert a metal rod to correct scoliosis of the spine.
 She graduated from Santa Rosa Junior College with her Associates Degree in 1996 and from Sonoma State University with her Bachelor of Arts degree in 1999 before enrolling at Pennsylvania State University for her graduate degrees.
 During her doctorate degree, DeWitte received a Dissertation Research Grant from the Wenner-Gren Foundation and the National Science Foundation to investigate the mortality patterns of the Black Death.
 In order to conduct this research, she drew from a sample of Black Death skeletons from the East Smithfield cemetery in London.
 DeWitte finished her dissertation, The Paleodemography of the Black Death 1347-1351, in 2006.